jolyonruss/registry-follower-tutorial/README.md

 Ok, so we're **almost** done.
 Actually, we are totally done.
-But there's one last thing we can do to make our data even better: we can normalize our data so that it is nearly exactly the same as the CLI uses and is returned by http://registry.npmjs.com.
+But there's one last thing we can do to make our data even better: we can normalize our data so that it is nearly exactly the same as what the CLI uses and is returned by http://registry.npmjs.com.

 To do this, we'll add *one more* dependency to our application: [`normalize-registry-metadata`].